 Written on: 7 th December 2016

-Reviewed on: July 2022
+Reviewed on: 26 th February 2024

-Next Review on: July 2023
+Next Review on: February 2025

 Staff Responsibility Mrs. S. Abdulla

-Governor responsibility Rose Gregory
+Governor responsibility Steve Reynolds

 Why have we developed this Equality Policy?

 This Equality statement and objectives for Teagues Bridge Primary School brings together all previous policies, schemes and action plans around equality including those that we had previously for Race, Gender and Disability.
 It includes all the protected characteristics covered under the Equality Act 2010 as well as other aspects which have the potential to discriminate against or to devalue any individuals within the community.
 We are further committed to the development of cohesive communities both within our school's physical boundaries and within our local, national and global environments.
 Our school embraces the aim of working together with others to improve children's educational and wellbeing outcomes, and notes the rights set out in the UN convention on the Rights of the Child